wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.II.1

 <p class=fip id=p1>
-1.&emsp;I have stated that the basic concepts referred to in this course are not matters of degree.
+1. I have stated that the basic concepts referred to in this course are not matters of degree.
 <sup>2</sup>Certain fundamental concepts cannot be understood in terms of opposites.
 <sup>3</sup>It is impossible to conceive of light and darkness or everything and nothing as joint possibilities.
 <sup>4</sup>They are all true or all false.